Mon1-innovation/MAICA_ChatSubmod/document/mtrigger_en.md

   * **The parameter may not be of the expected type and is not guaranteed to be a value set in `exprop`, so validation is required.**
   * This action will not automatically hide the console.
 To control console display (e.g., if using a jump), call the labels `maica_show_console` and `maica_hide_console` for related operations.
   * In the callback, using operations like call or jump may lead to packet loss in the next round of conversation.
 Please call the label `maica_reconnect` to avoid such situations.
+  * The return value of the callback will perform certain special operations, for example:
+    * If it includes `"stop"`, the chat process will stop after all triggers have been executed.

 * `action`
   * The trigger executes an action, defaulting to `MTriggerAction.post`.